TBMeffordGIS/GIS-Portfolio/Assest-Address-Problem/README.md

 When linked to GIS asset records, a panoramic image becomes more than documentation.
 It becomes a visual reference that reduces interpretation, improves confidence, and accelerates asset verification.

 Rather than replacing GIS coordinates, 360° imagery complements existing asset management systems by providing the human-readable context that numerical location references cannot communicate.

+## Integration with Existing GIS Workflows

+The human-readable asset location concept is intended to complement existing GIS and asset management systems rather than replace them.

+A typical workflow may consist of:

+1. A unique asset identifier stored within the enterprise GIS.
+2. Geographic coordinates used for mapping and routing.
+3. A linked 360° image providing visual context.
+4. Metadata describing capture date, orientation, camera position, and field conditions.
+5. Direct access to the imagery from the GIS record.

+From a technician's perspective, selecting an asset record could immediately display both its mapped location and its surrounding visual environment.
+Rather than navigating solely by coordinates, personnel would understand what they should expect to see before arriving on site.

+This approach enhances existing GIS workflows by combining spatial accuracy with visual understanding.